ugbodagadave/Esther/TESTING_GUIDE.md

 **Test 1: Get Insights**
 *   **Your Message:** `/insights` or `Give me market insights`
 *   **Expected Bot Response:** A message containing analysis of your holdings, potential market trends, or other relevant insights.
+*   **Notes:** Insights now use your real portfolio snapshot (`PortfolioService.get_snapshot`) to build holdings.
+If your portfolio is empty, the insights will still respond but with minimal context.

 ---